Yorkshire school named best small independent school in the country as headteacher praises staff

-Queen Margaret’s School for Girls, York: Yorkshire school wins Small Independent School of the Year at the Independent Schools of the Year Awards 2023 as head of school praises staff for representing innovation and development in education in the north
+Yorkshire school Queen Margaret’s School for Girls wins Small Independent School of the Year at the Independent Schools of the Year Awards 2023 as head of school praises staff for representing innovation and development in education in the north

 At an awards ceremony in London this week, Queen Margaret’s School for Girls in Escrick, York, for girls aged 11 to 18, beat out various local and national schools to win the Small Independent School of the Year award.